TextformatterFootnotes by EPRC

 Notes

-• if a footnote has no corresponding reference, it will be ignored and left as is
+• if a reference has no corresponding footnote (or vice-versa) based on their identifier, both will be ignored and left as is

 Options